By Michael F. Hoyt, PhD

 Every day during the week, we got into zodiac boats and kayaks and sometimes hiked on remote islands.
 We saw moose and bears, caribou and sea lions, salmon and eagles, humpback whales and wolves, but didn’t have any dangerous “close encounters” with orcas.

-At the end of the week, we got off the ship and went to Denali National Park for a second week of adventure.
+At the end of the week, we got off the ship and went to Denali National Park for the second week of adventure.
 The first evening at the lodge deep inside the park, the couple who run the lodge asked each of us in our little group to briefly say something about ourselves by way of introduction.

 When my turn came, I said, “Hi!
 I’m Michael.
 I’m here with my wife, Jennifer.
 We live in Northern California, near San Francisco.
 I’m a clinical psychologist, and I retired about two years ago.
 I’m here to see the wildlife, but I’m really here to watch my wife enjoy herself.”